crcdng/interact-ml-classify/README.md

 [InteractML](http://interactml.com/) is the latest addition to the family of interactive machine learning toolkits by Dr. Rebecca Fiebrink.
 Tools like [Wekinator](http://www.wekinator.org/), [Sound Control](http://soundcontrolsoftware.com/) and [mimic](https://mimicproject.com) are being used by artists, educators and researchers to record and process various kinds of realtime data in order to generate sounds, visuals and other stuff.

-To learn about this approach to machine learning there even are two online courses, [Machine Learning for Musicians and Artists](https://www.kadenze.com/courses/machine-learning-for-musicians-and-artists/info) and [Apply Creative Machine Learning](https://www.futurelearn.com/courses/apply-creative-machine-learning).
+To learn more about this approach to machine learning you can visit two online courses, [Machine Learning for Musicians and Artists](https://www.kadenze.com/courses/machine-learning-for-musicians-and-artists/info) and [Apply Creative Machine Learning](https://www.futurelearn.com/courses/apply-creative-machine-learning).
 Highly recommended.

 One of the strengths of Wekinator is that it can be connected to almost everything through a protocol called OSC.
 For example, 2 years ago I wrote a helper for the [Bitalino revolution Biodata sensor](https://bitalino.com/en/) that connects [Bitalino to Wekinator via a Processing sketch](https://github.com/i3games/p5_bitalino_helper), among others.
 The system could learn patterns from heart rate or skin conductance measures and Processing or send it to interactive such as Pure Data, Max or TouchDesigner.

-Now surely some people would like to make interesting stuff like this in [Unity](https://unity.com/).
+Now surely some people would like to make similar things in [Unity](https://unity.com/).
 Enter [InteractML](https://github.com/Interactml/iml-unity) which is built on a C++ machine learning library called [RapidLib](https://github.com/mzed/ofxRapidLib).
-InteractML uses the same approach as Wekinator and works with Unity game objects.
+InteractML uses the same approach as Wekinator and it works with Unity game objects.

 ### Classification